NickPyll/Microsoft-70-773-ExamPrep/README.md

     - Score
     - Visualize
     - Measure

+`rxImport` - Used to import various file types into R
+  - syntax

+`rxOptions` - Functions to specify and retrieve options needed for `RevoScaleR` computations.
+These need to be set only once to carry out multiple computations.
+  - `reportProgress` default value to use for reportProgress argument for many RevoScaleR functions.
+Options are:
+      - 0: no progress is reported.
+      - 1: the number of processed rows is printed and updated.
+      - 2: rows processed and timings are reported.
+      - 3: rows processed and all timings are reported.
+  - `traceLevel` - useful in debugging

+## Quiz

+  1. In the advanced analytics lifecyle, what would you typically start with?
+      + A. Transform the data
+      + B. Explore the data
+      + C. Ingest the data
+      + D. Model the data

+  2. Which code would you use to set `RevoScaleR` options to report only the number of processed rows?
+      + A. `rxOptions(reportProgress = 0)`
+      + B. `rxOptions(reportProgress = 1)`
+      + C. `rxOptions(reportProgress = 2)`
+      + D. `rxOptions(reportProgress = 3)`

+  3. Which three statement explains how `RevoScaleR` mitigates R limitation working with data that is larger than the local computer's memory?
+      + A. `RevoScaleR` points to the data that sits on the disk
+      + B. `RevoScaleR` loads the data into memory a chunk at a time
+      + C. `RevoScaleR` waits until all the data is loaded into memory
+      + D. `RevoScaleR` processes the loaded data one chunk at a time

+  4. Which three steps are part of the preparation phase in the advanced analytics lifecycle?
+      + A. Ingest
+      + B. Transform
+      + C. Explore
+      + D. Model

+  5. Which two development environments with R console can you use when working with Microsoft R?
+      + A. Visual Studio
+      + B. SQL Server Management Studio
+      + C. RStudio
+      + D. Microsoft Word

+## Answers
+  1. C
+  2. B
+  3. ABD
+  4. ABC
+  5. AC

 # Chapter 2 Reading and Preparing Data
   - Read supported data file formats, such as text files, SAS, and SPSS
   - Convert data to XDF format